There are lots of costs to think about when you’re buying your first house.

 Stamp Duty is paid to the government as a form of property tax.
 You pay Stamp Duty to HM Revenue and Customs via your solicitor.
 How much you pay depends on the value of your home.

 Different rates of tax apply if you're buying a house in Wales or Scotland.
-You'll find more information about these rates and general Stamp Duty advice here.
+You'll find more information about these rates on our Stamp Duty page.

 Land Registry Fee